Tall grasses silhouetted against a sunset over the River Yare at Strumpshaw Fen, Norfolk

 Conservation Efforts

-2. Species Protection - The organization has implemented several measures to protect the rare and endangered species that call Strumpshaw Fen home.
+The organisation has implemented several measures to protect the rare and endangered species that call Strumpshaw Fen home.
 These measures include nest boxes for birds and reintroduction programs for species such as the water vole.

-3. Education and Outreach - The RSPB is committed to educating visitors about the importance of conservation efforts and the role that Strumpshaw Fen plays in preserving wildlife.
-The organization offers educational programs for schools and families, as well as guided tours of the reserve.
+The RSPB is committed to educating visitors about the importance of conservation efforts and the role that Strumpshaw Fen plays in preserving wildlife.
+The organisation offers educational programs for schools and families, as well as guided tours of the reserve.

 Parking At Strumpshaw Fen

-Strumpshaw Fen car park is open daily and has space for 60 cars.
+Strumpshaw Fen car park is open daily and has 60 parking spaces, including 2 blue badge spaces.
 Parking is free.

 Strumpshaw Fen Address